blue Mountains

 Cash flow measures how much funding a company generates or consumes during a given period.
 Working capital is the difference between a company’s current assets and its current liabilities.
 In other words, working capital showcases how well a company can withstand financial challenges and meet short-term obligations.

 Analyze your current cash flow to understand how cash flows in and out of your business.
 Calculate your working capital ratio to determine if more capital is required.
-This should allow you to evaluate your accounts receivable and accounts payable to ensure customers are paying on time so you can turn around and keep your relationships with suppliers in good standing.
+This should allow you to evaluate your accounts receivable and accounts payable to ensure clients are paying on time so you can turn around and keep your relationships with suppliers in good standing.

 Do you identify any operational challenges that may impact cash flow as you work through this?
 A small business loan may be just what you need for your business.